tuandung222/convert-asr-encdec-to-ctc/README.md

 The Streamlit UI provides a more user-friendly interface for:
 - Uploading audio files for transcription
-- Recording audio directly in the browser
+- Recording audio directly in the browser with step-by-step guidance
 - Viewing transcription history
 - Visualizing confidence scores
+- Downloading audio recordings and transcription results

 ### Gradio Demo